-Typically, a fore sale by owner (FSBO) contract will include necessary facts about the home condition as well as legal ownership of the property.
+Typically, a for sale by owner contract (FSBO contract) contract will include necessary facts about the home condition as well as legal ownership of the property.
 But there are other legal items which you may have never considered to be part of your property.
 Should the contract include the home’s original appliances?
 Lighting fixtures?
 What stays and what goes—and what is legally your possession?

 Utah state law actually does provide some flexibility in terms of auxiliary items which you can claim as personal property.
 But claiming them in all likelihood may wind up costing you a sale.

 Before we look into the specific of what is contained in a Real Estate Purchase Contract, let’s look at how you should draft one.

 Who Draws Up A Contract In A For Sale By Owner Purchase?

 The simplest way to think of a purchase contract is as a written agreement between a buyer and seller defining the terms of a property sale.
 And one of the reasons why many homeowners choose to use a realtor to sell their home is to avoid the trouble of drafting an agreement among other things.

 Still, others choose to leave the responsibility in the hands of the buyer’s attorney or agent—in the case of the latter, what is sometimes known as a transactional or dual agent.
 Dual agents can legally represent both parties during the transaction process (as unlikely as that might sound, both buyers and sellers can sometimes find a neutral mediator helpful in detailing the technicalities of the purchase.)
 And while some states prohibit disclosed dual agency, Utah is not one of them.